How We Identified Fake North Korean IT Workers Using Identity Matching

 With that being said, the tools needed for identity analysis typically sit with security or IT, yet your HR team is likely vetting job candidates.
 As part of your business practices evolution, it’s important for operations and security teams to unite and collaborate on new, cross-functional workflows and playbooks that protect your entire organization from emerging threats that slip past traditional protective measures.

-Learn more about how SpyCloud Investigations uncovers hidden risks like hiring fraud.
+Learn more about how SpyCloud Investigations uncovers hidden risks like employment fraud.

 Keep reading